Arthur-Llevy/TS-digital-clock/README.md

-# JS-digital-clock
+# TS-digital-clock

 This digital clock made in TypeScript aimed to test programming logic and my skills with the language.
-To view it, simply click on this [link](https://arthur-llevy.github.io/JS-digital-clock/).
+To view it, simply click on this [link](https://arthur-llevy.github.io/TS-digital-clock/).

 ---